Should you try a plant-based diet? Individual factors to consider

 Learn more about the risks and benefits of a plant-based diet in this article.

-Our Nutrition Bible– the most balanced book on nutrition to help you succeed on any diet for life– is coming soon.
+Our Nutrition Bible– the most balanced book on nutrition to help you succeed on any diet for life– is now available.